DAS-RCN/DAS_metadata/README.md

-# DAS-RCN Reporting Format for DAS metadata v1.0.0
+# DAS-RCN Reporting Format for Distributed Acoustic Sensing (DAS) metadata v1.0.0

 todo: Provide the name of your reporting format in the heading above, and we suggest you add a short (3 or 4 sentence) overview of the motivation for creating the data reporting format.